LarryPi314/LarryPi314/README.md

 ### Hey! 👋

-### I'm Larry Wang, a sophomore studying cs and math at Harvey Mudd College in Claremont, CA 🏖️
+### I'm Larry Wang, a junior studying cs and math at Harvey Mudd College in Claremont, CA 🏖️

 ### I'm interested in all things math, cs, and data-related!